JetBrains/amper/docs/src/user-guide/product-types/js-app.md

 ## Running your application

-!!! warning "Kotlin/JS applications cannot be run directly by Amper at the moment."
+!!! warning "Kotlin/JS applications cannot be run directly by Kargo at the moment."

 To run your application, you need to: